 Hiking: 55 miles of trails exist in the park.
 They range from short, easy strolls to longer, more challenging hikes.
 There are also 25 additional miles of trails in the nearby Dome Rock State Wildlife Area.

 Horseback Riding: 19 miles of trails.
 No camping with horses, only day trips.
 Not permitted in picnic areas, campgrounds, or paved roads.
 Horse trailer parking.

 Hunting: Permitted on 800 acres in the park where it meets with Dome Rock State Wildlife Area.
 Only during established hunting seasons, from Tuesday after Labor Day through Friday before Memorial Day.

 Picnicking: 41 sites with tables and raised grills, first come first serve.

-Winter Recreation: Cross-country skiing and snowshoeing available with sufficient snow.
+Winter Recreation: Cross-country skiing and snowshoeing are available with sufficient snow.
 Winter camping is open on 17 sites and all 3 cabins.
-There are sledding and tubing hills on Preacher’s Hollow, Outlook Ridge and Elk Meadow.
+There are sledding and tubing hills on Preacher’s Hollow, Outlook Ridge, and Elk Meadow.

-Pets: Yes, on leash, but not on trails or backcountry
+Pets: Yes, on a leash, but not on trails or backcountry

 Fees: Yes, daily vehicle fee per day or annual pass